isaac025/election/README.md

 ```
 **I do not know how to run a script in Windows sorry!
 I understand that [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1) can run it.**

-Then follow what it asks you.
-And voila you have run an election and see the winner!
+Then follow what it asks you

 ## How it works

+If you wish to build your own read [this pdf](./p1_c4020_i4035_192.pdf) provided
+in the repo.
+You can implement it in any language!